RaphaelIT7/gmod-holylib/README.md

 #### HolyLib.FadeClientVolume(Player ply, number fadePercent, number fadeOutSeconds, number holdTime, number fadeInSeconds)
 Fades out the clients volume.
 Internally just runs `soundfade` with the given settings on the client.
+A direct engine bind to `IVEngineServer::FadeClientVolume`

 #### HolyLib.ServerExecute()
 Forces all queried commands to be executed/processed.
+A direct engine bind to `IVEngineServer::ServerExecute`

 #### bool HolyLib.IsMapValid(string mapName)
 Returns `true` if the given map is valid.

 #### bf_write HolyLib.EntityMessageBegin(Entity ent, bool reliable)
 Allows you to create an entity message.
+A direct engine bind to `IVEngineServer::EntityMessageBegin`

 > [!NOTE]
 > If the `bitbuf` module is disabled, it will throw a lua error!

 #### bf_write HolyLib.UserMessageBegin(IRecipientFilter filter, string usermsg)
 Allows you to create any registered usermessage.
+A direct engine bind to `IVEngineServer::UserMessageBegin`

 > [!NOTE]
 > If the `bitbuf` module is disabled, it will throw a lua error!